-In December 2018, we entered into the Executive Employment Agreements with Mr. Cutillo and Mr. Ballschmiede that will expire on December 11, 2021, subject to additional one-year periods unless either party elects not to renew.
-Under the agreements, Mr. Cutillo will receive an annual base salary of \$740,000 and Mr. Ballschmiede will receive an annual base salary of \$506,400, which amounts reflect the annual base salary of each executive as of January 2020, as adjusted by the committee in its discretion as provided in the agreements.
-During the term of the agreements, each executive is eligible to receive short-term and long-term incentive compensation and to receive equity-based long-term incentive awards under the Company's applicable plans and programs (on terms no less favorable to awards made to the Company's other senior executive employees), in each case based upon the achievement of applicable performance standards.
-In addition, Mr. Cutillo will be entitled to use of a Company-provided vehicle and related costs.
-Each agreement also contains non-compete and non-solicitation covenants that apply during the term of the agreement and for the 12-month period following termination of the executive's employment, as well as standard confidentiality and mutual non-disparagement covenants that apply during the term of the Agreement and continue indefinitely after termination of the Executive's employment.
-Each executive is entitled to receive certain benefits in the event of the termination of his employment under certain circumstances in addition to any accrued obligations due at the time of termination.
+In December 2018, we entered into a three year executive employment agreement with Mr. Ballschmiede (together with the 2018 Executive Employment Agreement, as amended, the "Executive Employment Agreements"), which provides for automatic one-year extensions unless either party notifies the other of their intention not to extend.
+The current term of Mr. Ballschmiede's agreement will expire on December 11, 2024 and he will receive an annual base salary of \$626,750 which is unchanged as of January 2023.
+During the term of his agreement, Mr. Ballschmiede is eligible to receive short-term and long-term incentive compensation and to receive equity-based long-term incentive awards under the Company's applicable plans and programs (on terms no less favorable to awards made to the Company's other senior executive employees), in each case based upon the achievement of applicable performance standards.
+The agreement also contains non-compete, non-solicitation, standard confidentiality and mutual non-disparagement covenants that apply during the term of the agreement and for a period following termination of Mr. Ballschmiede's employment.

-Termination without Cause or with Good Reason

-Each Executive Employment Agreement provides that if the executive officer's employment is terminated by the Company without cause or by the executive with good reason, and the executive complies with the restrictive covenants set forth in the agreement, the executive will be entitled to:

-- a cash severance payment equal to the sum of two times for Mr. Cutillo and one times for Mr. Ballschmiede the executive's base salary at the time of termination, plus an amount equal to the executive's COBRA premium for the 18 months following the date of termination; - payment or reimbursement of up to \$50,000 for Mr. Cutillo and \$25,000 for Mr. Ballschmiede for posttermination outplacement services costs; - with respect to Supplemental PSUs, vesting shall occur only for any outstanding tranche that achieves the applicable performance goal as of December 31 of the year in which the executive's employment is terminated; and - all other equity awards will accelerate, become fully vested and be settled in accordance with the terms of the applicable award agreements.

-Termination without Cause or with Good Reason in connection with a Change of Control

-Each employment agreement provides that if the executive officer's employment is terminated by the Company without cause or by the executive with good reason, and such termination occurs six (6) months prior to or twenty-four (24) months following a change of control (as defined in the agreement), and the executive complies with the restrictive covenants set forth in the agreement, the executive will be entitled to:

-- a cash severance payment equal to two times for Mr. Cutillo and one and one-half times for Mr. Ballschmiede the executive's base salary and target STI award for the year in which the termination occurs, plus an amount equal to the executive's COBRA premium for the 18 months following the date of termination; - a cash payment of \$50,000 for Mr. Cutillo and \$25,000 for Mr. Ballschmiede in lieu of the post-termination outplacement benefits or reimbursements described above; and - with respect to the Supplemental PSUs, all outstanding tranches of Supplemental PSUs will become immediately vested upon the occurrence of the change of control.
+If Mr. Ballschmiede's employment is terminated by the Company without cause or by him for good reason, and he complies with the restrictive covenants set forth in the agreement, then Mr. Ballschmiede is entitled to (i) a cash severance payment equal to one times his base salary at the time of termination, plus an amount equal to his COBRA premium for the 18 months following the date of termination; (ii) payment or reimbursement of up to \$25,000 for post-termination outplacement services costs; and all equity awards will accelerate, become fully vested and be settled in accordance with the terms of the applicable award agreements.
+If Mr. Ballschmiede's employment is terminated by the Company without cause or by him for good reason, and such termination occurs six (6) months prior to or twenty-four (24) months following a change of control (as defined in the agreement), and he complies with the restrictive covenants set forth in the agreement, then Mr. Ballschmiede is entitled to (i) a cash severance payment equal to one and one-half times his base salary and target STI award for the year in which the termination occurs, plus an amount equal to his COBRA premium for the 18 months following the date of termination; and (ii) a cash payment of \$25,000 in lieu of the post-termination outplacement benefits or reimbursements described above.

-If any part of the payments or benefits received by the executive in connection with a termination following a change of control constitutes an excess parachute payment under Section 4999 of the Internal Revenue Code (the "Code"), the executive will receive the greater of (1) the amount of such payments and benefits reduced so that none of the amount constitutes an excess parachute payment, net of income taxes, or (2) the amount of such payments and benefits, net of income taxes and net of excise taxes under Section 4999 of the Code.

-In addition to the agreements with Messrs.
-Cutillo and Ballschmiede, the Company has entered into a letter agreement with Mr. Wolf that provide him with a severance payment equal to eighteen months of his base salary if he is terminated as a result of a change of control occurring within two years of his hire date.